 3. Robots will steal our jobs

 For those who view AI with suspicion, the risk of automation is a major concern.
 It has to be said that, according to a recent paper by economists at MIT and Boston University, robots could replace as many as 2 million more workers in manufacturing alone by 2025.
-However, among employees with post-graduate education, the higher the level of academic specialisation, the lower the risk of automation.
+However, among employees with a post-graduate education, the higher the level of academic specialisation, the lower the risk of automation.
 In addition, technological innovation enables the creation of new professions: many of the figures sought after today would not exist if we had not been hit by the wave of the scientific and technical revolution.

 4. Artificial Intelligence cannot be creative

 This is more of a half-truth than a false myth.
 What does it mean?
 It means that machines are capable of creating something unique, but everything always depends on the data provided to them.
-Aiva, for example, is an electronic composer that allows users to generate their own song.
-Simply log in, select the desired style (pop, rock, tango), instruments, duration, dominant note and other variables.
+Aiva, for example, is an electronic composer that allows users to generate their own songs.
+Simply log in, and select the desired style (pop, rock, tango), instruments, duration, dominant note and other variables.
 Then, with just one click, you will have your song in a few seconds.
 But how does it do it?
 Aiva simply scans an enormous collection of classical music pieces, identifies the regularities in the melody, and on the basis of the data collected, produces a new one.

 5. Not every company needs AI

 Many people believe that the application of Artificial Intelligence in business is of little use and that there are very few companies that can profit from this strong technological advancement.
-However, AI in companies is becoming more and more widespread, so much that even a sector such as the restaurant industry is able to take advantage of intelligent machines: the QT camera developed by Dragontail systems, for example, makes sure that every dish coming out has been prepared correctly and ensures that hygiene procedures are fully respected.
+However, AI in companies is becoming more and more widespread, so much that even a sector such as restaurant industry is able to take advantage of intelligent machines: the QT camera developed by Dragontail systems, for example, makes sure that every dish coming out has been prepared correctly and ensures that hygiene procedures are fully respected.
 Nor should we forget that, according to IDC's estimates, the AI market will grow by 90% by 2024 to reach a value of more than $300,000.